Understanding Storage and Media Bandwidth [u]

 iSCSI 75 – 95 MB / second

 Keep in mind that these speeds define the size of the “pipe” that carries the data.
-The actual data speed is dependent upon how many drives are connected, how the drives are configured and how full the drives are.
+The actual data speed is dependent upon they type of drive connected, how many drives are connected, how the drives are configured and, in the case of HDDs, how full the drives are.

-With this as a background, let’s see how this applies to video editing.
+With all this background, let’s see how this applies to video editing.

 VIDEO FORMAT DATA TRANSFER REQUIREMENTS